VictorAndres20/readme-notes/Git/README.md

 -------------------------------------------------------------------------------------------------

-# chown .git to your user for dont use sudo
+# chown .git to your user for don't use sudo
 ```
 $ sudo chown -R user:user /path/to/your/project/.git
 ```